Locations:

 No one is entirely sure if drinking more water can increase amniotic fluid.
 Some healthcare providers will recommend a pregnant person increase their water intake if their fluid is low.
 There’s no harm in drinking more water during pregnancy but talk to your provider first to see what they recommend.

-No. A fetus needs some amniotic fluid in the uterus to survive.
-However, the exact amount of amniotic fluid it needs depends on its gestational age and other factors.
+A fetus needs some amniotic fluid in the uterus to survive.
+The exact amount of amniotic fluid it needs depends on how many weeks pregnant you are and other factors.

 A note from Cleveland Clinic

-Amniotic fluid helps a fetus grow and protects it from injury and infection.
-Fetuses swallow and practice breathing amniotic fluid, then pee it out.
-Some pregnant people have too much or too little amniotic fluid.
+Amniotic fluid is probably something you don’t think much about.
+But it plays an important role in protecting a fetus during pregnancy.
+Some pregnant people have too much or too little amniotic fluid, or their fluid becomes infected.
 Your healthcare provider may monitor you more closely or perform additional ultrasounds if this happens to you.
-If you’re concerned about your pregnancy or experience fluid leaking from your vagina, don’t hesitate to talk to your provider.
+If you’re concerned about your pregnancy or experience fluid leaking from your vagina, don’t hesitate to talk to your pregnancy care provider.

 Medically Reviewed